Demo

-The District of Arizona is accepting applications from qualified candidates for a full-time Magistrate Judge Courtroom Clerk position to a U.S. Magistrate Judge.
+The United States District Court for the District of Arizona is accepting applications from qualified candidates for a full-time Magistrate Judge Courtroom Clerk position to a U.S. Magistrate Judge.
 The position is located in the Clerk’s Office in Tucson, Arizona.
 You must be a self-starter, extremely detail-oriented, and possess strong organizational and communication skills.

-- Attends to courtroom duties for district judges, magistrate judges, or visiting judges in the district as assigned by the Clerk of Court or his designee.
+• Attends to courtroom duties for district judges, magistrate judges, or visiting judges in the district as assigned by the Clerk of Court or her designee.

 MINIMUM QUALIFICATIONS